cezarypiatek/cezarypiatek.github.io/src/content/post/maintainable-test-fixture/index.md

 3. As the test cases method needs to access objects prepared by SetUp method, the test class starts being polluted with extra members.
 It can negatively contribute to test readability.
 4. If the teardown method fails, the test case is still marked as success.
 This might hide issues with your test suite for a long time.

-These observations are not a new discovery.
-Some of those problems were described by James Newkirk (co-author of Nunit) in one of his blog posts in 2007 https://jamesnewkirk.typepad.com/posts/2007/09/why-you-should-.html Despite that was 17 years ago, people continue to adopt these problematic patterns.
-This might be due to the fact that James highlighted the problem but he didn't offer a solution.
+These observations are not a novel discovery.
+Some of these problems were described by James Newkirk (co-author of Nunit) in one of his blog posts in 2007 https://jamesnewkirk.typepad.com/posts/2007/09/why-you-should-.html Despite this being 17 years ago, people continue to adopt these problematic patterns.
+This may be due to the fact that James suggested to keep the setup logic in the test methods, even at the cost of introducing code duplication.
+From what I have observed, developers are often discouraged from duplicating "similar" lines of code.

 ## The Solution

 I solve this issue by taking the leverage of `IDiposable` types.
-This is very simple to implement, and thanks to `using declaration syntax` introduced in C# 8, it's very neat in application:
+The solution is very simple: just create a dedicated class that represents your test fixture.
+The constructor of this class takes the responsibilities of the Setup method and Dispose method implementation from `IDisposable` interface can act as a Teardown.
+When you create an instance of your test fixture with `using` syntax, the compiler ensures that `Dispose` method is automatically called at the end of your test method scope.
+Thanks to the `using declaration syntax` introduced in C# 8, it's very neat in application as we no longer need to create new code block for disposable scope:

 ```cs